-Notability is rated just equal to GoodNotes 5 on the Apple Appstore.
+Notability is rated just equal to GoodNotes 5 on the Apple App Store.
 It is one of the primary choices for any Apple user taking notes on their iPads.

 The app is regularly ranked at #1 for top paid apps on the Apple App Store.
-It also got an Editor’s Choice Award on the platform, alongside GoodNotes 5.
+It also got an Editor’s Choice Award on the platform alongside GoodNotes 5.
 Notability is priced at $8.99.

-- Another highlighted feature of Notability is its simplified approach to organise the notes.
+- Another highlighted feature of Notability is its simplified approach to organizing the notes.
 It does not provide any complicated process while filing your digital notebook, and it helps to find the notes from long back quickly in a moment.

 c.
 The app also provides a feature to annotate PDF files which is quite helpful.
 It also allows sharing notes and files over iCloud, Google Drive, Dropbox, and Airdrop.